CubicMelon/terumet/README.md

 ## Mod Dependencies
 This mod depends on:
-* minetest game "default" and many of its submods
+* minetest game "default" and many of its submods:
+    * bucket
+    * screwdriver
+    * dye
+    * farming

 All above mods should normally be included already if playing the default Minetest subgame.